I’m not exaggerating when I say the book The Hate U Give changed my life.

 Because we didn’t do a big essay, I had students answer a writing prompt every week.
 Students were able to choose a question from 3-4 possibilities.

 Because they cared about the material (and because I graded each piece of writing like a test), they worked hard.
 They went back and revised when they failed.

 I even overheard two students discussing ways to avoid run-on sentences in their writing!

 The shorter, but more frequent, writing exercises gave me more opportunities to provide specific feedback.
 It also gave my students more attempts to improve their writing.

 The Book The Hate U Give Made Connections Between People

-Toward the end of the unit, one of my best and most engaged students showed up without her book, which was a little surprising.
+Toward the end of the unit, one of my best and most engaged students showed up without her book.